iamhenriquemachado/devutilities/README.md

 ## 📜 License
 This project is licensed under the MIT License.

+## 📑 Changelog
+- For detailed information on all updates, improvements, and bug fixes, check the [Changelog](/)

-🤝 Contributing
+## 🤝 Contributing
 We welcome contributions from the community! 🚀 Whether it's fixing bugs, adding new features, or improving documentation, your help is appreciated.

 - Report Issues – If you find a bug or have a feature request, open an issue.
-- Submit Pull Requests – Fork the repository, make your changes, and submit a pull request.
+- Submit Pull Requests – Fork the repository, make your changes, and submit a p- -ull request.
 - Code Review – All contributions will be reviewed to ensure quality and maintainability before being merged.